 The Perfect Cup: 11 Awesome Michigan Coffee Shops

 Like breweries and wineries in The Mitten, new Michigan coffee shops and roasters are popping up everywhere.
 The craft coffee scene has exploded.
 No matter where your travels take you, you’re bound to find a great cup of coffee.
-Guest blogger and coffee lover Aaron Cruz from Coffee Ann Arbor suggests nine cool Michigan coffee shops to visit on your Pure Michigan travels.
+Guest blogger and coffee lover Aaron Cruz from Coffee Ann Arbor suggests eleven cool Michigan coffee shops to visit on your Pure Michigan travels.

 If you are a Michigan latte drinker, Foster is the place to be.
 Choose from favorites like peppermint mocha, pumpkin, and the standard variety, all made with the purest of ingredients.
 So smooth!
 Order a pour over coffee from beans roasted in-house at their original Owosso location.
 Upon entering look down at the penny tiled floor and custom painted logo.
 Last year they opened a Flint location right in the heart along Saginaw Street.
 Foster has the overarching goal of “fostering community through coffee.”